Is 7 Hours of Sleep Enough? What Science Says for Most Adults

 Is 7 Hours the Magic Number?

-The AASM and Sleep Research Society — after a year-long panel of 15 sleep experts reviewing thousands of studies — concluded that 7 hours is the scientifically validated minimum for adult health and safety.
-This is the most rigorously established sleep recommendation in existence.
+The AASM and Sleep Research Society — after a year-long consensus panel of 15 sleep experts reviewing thousands of peer-reviewed studies — concluded that 7 hours is the scientifically validated minimum for adult health and safety.
+This is the most rigorously established sleep recommendation in modern medicine.

-Notably, a landmark study of over one million people tracked for six years by the American Cancer Society found that those sleeping 7 hours per night had the lowest mortality rates of any sleep duration group.
-Those sleeping 8 hours were 12% more likely to die within the study period than those sleeping 7 hours — suggesting that, for adults, 7 hours may be a genuine sweet spot, not a compromise.
+Notably, a landmark study tracking over one million people for six years by the American Cancer Society found that those sleeping exactly 7 hours per night had the lowest mortality rates of any sleep duration group tested.
+Those sleeping 8 hours were 12% more likely to die within the study period than those sleeping 7 hours — suggesting that, for healthy adults, 7 hours may be a genuine biological optimum, not merely a minimum compromise.

-Good news: For most healthy adults aged 18–64, 7 hours of consolidated, quality sleep is sufficient to support cognitive function, immune health, metabolic regulation, and emotional wellbeing.
+Good news: For most healthy adults aged 18–64, 7 hours of consolidated, quality sleep is sufficient to support cognitive function, immune health, metabolic regulation, and emotional wellbeing — when properly timed to 90-minute cycles.

 “Seven hours is the lower limit for how much sleep a healthy adult should get per night.
 More than a third of the population is not getting enough sleep, so the focus needs to be on achieving the recommended minimum hours of nightly sleep.”